fraterenz/Project/README.md

 # Abstract

 To investigate our hypothesis, we contrast **popular** articles vs **non-popular** articles on Wikipedia.
 As a pilot-phase, we focus solely on articles that all have as common subject: `civilian attack`, `civil conflict`, `military conflict`.
 In other words, we look at such subject-related articles and quantify their popularity and importance using a score with different **metrics** detailed below.
 Our objective is to showcase articles which are well known *(‘Syria war, ...’)* in comparison to articles which are less heard-of, less *popular* so that journalists,  aspiring writers or people can be informed by other facts.
 It can also help a journalist if he is having a writer’s block or has run out of stories to write about.
-To determine the *popularity* of an article based on 4 metrics:
+To determine the *popularity* of an article, we define a metric of popularity based on 4 metrics:

 * page views
 * page references